Tim O'Brien (b. 1946)

 Vernon, Alex.
 "Salvation, Storytelling, and Pilgrimage in Tim O'Brien's The Things They Carried."
 Mosaic 36 (2003) [questia sub ser, substantial preview].

 Wesley, Marilyn.
 "Truth and Fiction in Tim O'Brien's If I Die in a Combat Zone and The Things They Carried."
-College Literature 29, 2 (Spring 2002) pp 1-18 [jstor preview or purchase].
+College Literature 29, 2 (Spring 2002) pp 1-18 [free at jstor.

 War, Literature, and the Arts: An International Journal of the Humanities.
 Ed.
 Donald Anderson.
 Excellent, peer-reviewed journal contains scholarly essays, including some on Tim O'Brien's writing, reviews of scholarly books, personal essays, original fiction, and poetry on the subject of war.
 See their "Archives," which must be browsed (no master index or search function is available).